Memorial Day Weekend in Alpharetta

 Learn More

-The Farmers Market you will find farmers with fruits, vegetables and natural meats, gardeners with fresh flowers and herbs, and makers of all sorts of edible home goods from yummy desserts and breads to local raw honey and homemade sauces, jellies, soaps.
+The Farmers Market you will find farmers with fruits, vegetables, and natural meats; gardeners with fresh flowers and herbs; and makers of all sorts of edible home goods, from yummy desserts and breads to local raw honey and homemade sauces, jellies, and soaps.

 Learn More